WENKAITAN/FSND/projects/capstone/starter/README.md

 ## API RBAC

-This API has 3 roles
+We use auth0 to set up RBAC for this API which has 3 roles

 ### Casting Producer